Introduction to Representations of Real Semisimple Lie Groups: The Complexification, the Cartan Decomposition and Maximal Compact Subgroups

 with $\g s$ semisimple and $\g z=$ center of $\g g$.
 A Lie group is {\em simple}, respectively {\em semisimple}, if it has finitely many connected components and if its Lie algebra is simple, respectively semisimple.
 A {\em closed linear group} is a closed Lie subgroup $G \subset GL(n,\BB R)$ or $G \subset GL(n, \BB C)$. \end{df}

-In this course we always assume that our group is a {\em linear connected semisimple real Lie group} and denote such a group by $G_{\BB R}$.
+In this course we always assume that our group is a {\em connected linear real semisimple Lie group} and denote such a group by $G_{\BB R}$.
 Thus $G_{\BB R}$ denotes a closed connected Lie subgroup of some $GL(n,\BB R)$ with semisimple Lie algebra.
-We skip the definition of a reductive Lie group -- it is technical and requires more than just the Lie algebra being reductive.
+We skip the definition of a reductive Lie group\footnote{The definition of a reductive Lie group can be found in, for example, \cite{Kn2}.} -- it is technical and requires more than just the Lie algebra being reductive.
 Most results that are true for linear connected semisimple real Lie groups also extend to linear semisimple real Lie groups that are not necessarily connected as well as linear reductive real Lie groups, but the proofs may become more involved.

 \begin{ex} The Lie groups $SL(n, \BB R)$, $SL(n, \BB C)$ are simple; the Lie groups $GL(n, \BB R)$, $GL(n, \BB C)$ are reductive.
 Any compact real Lie group is a closed linear group, as can be deduced from the Peter-Weyl Theorem (requires some effort), and is moreover reductive.
 Any compact real Lie group with discrete center is closed linear semisimple.
-On the other hand, the universal covering $\widetilde{SL(n, \BB R)}$ of $SL(n,\BB R)$, $n \ge 2$, is not a linear group. \end{ex}
+On the other hand, the universal covering $\widetilde{SL(n, \BB R)}$ of $SL(n,\BB R)$, $n \ge 2$, is not a linear group (see Example \ref{not-linear}). \end{ex}

 We conclude this subsection with a list of equivalent characterizations of semisimple Lie algebras.

 \begin{prop} The following conditions on a Lie algebra $\g g$ are equivalent to $\g g$ being semisimple: \begin{enumerate} \item[\rm{(a)}] $\g g$ can be written as a direct sum of simple ideals $\g g_i$,